 The best thing you can do is not feel guilty or fret about something out of your control.
 Focus on what you can control, which is bringing joy to your parent no matter where they spend the holidays.

-Helping Your Parent Stay Joyful During the Holidays When in Skilled Care
+Spending the Holidays in Skilled Care

 Encourage your parent to participate in the holiday activities and celebrations at the center.
 Staying cooped up in a room can actually slow the healing process by causing emotional strain.
 Research shows staying socially connected is important in warding off depression and loneliness.